 Reply instantly to patient concierge service via chat.
 Manage face to face and online patient consultations

-The kit is barcoded with unique kit IDs that would be assigned to you.
-This will enable us to link your account with your patients'.
+The kit is barcoded with unique kit IDs which will be assigned to you.
+This will enable us to link your account with your individual patients.

 As an individual, you don't really care what happens to the rest of the population, unless it's about you specifically...
 Genomics Medicine lends itself to that

 We also provide you with a clinical reporting manual to review cumulative risk profile, and an on going support to answer all your questions from our network of leading geneticists.